Prospectus

 Assessment method

 All assignments are compulsory and need to be completed to pass the course.
-There are two short group-based assignments and one individual assignment:
+There are three short group-based assignments and one individual assignment:

 Important: The students are free to make their own groups.